 - Explain alcoholism and help the child understand that it is a disease and nobody is to blame, especially not them

-- Help the child adhere to a schedule and build rituals that help them counteract the chaos of having an alcoholic parent
+- Help the child adhere to a structured routine that helps them counteract the chaos of having an alcoholic parent

 - Model healthy communication and encourage the child to be open and honest – build trust

 - Find ways to have fun when possible

 One of the most important things you can do for a child with an alcoholic parent is to offer a sense of normalcy, even if it’s temporary.

 The more you can expose the child to a healthy environment, the better.
 They’ll see other options and learn that it is possible to experience healthy, positive emotions.